Raspberry Pavlova Ice Cream

-We are always feasting on ice creams in summer because it can get as hot as 40 Celsius, yes, Celsius.
-Not long at ago, we visited an ice cream shop and there was pavlova ice cream.
-So pretty, I knew I had to make my own version of this.
-Since then, it has become a huge hit with family, friends, and everybody who has the recipe.
+We are always feasting on ice cream in summer because it can get as hot as 40 Celsius, yes, Celsius.
+Not long ago, we visited an ice cream shop, and there was Pavlova ice cream.
+It was so pretty, and I knew I had to make my own version of it.
+Since then, it has become a huge hit with family, friends, and everyone with the recipe.

-If you love meringue and pavlova, you are going to love this ice cream.
+- If you love meringue and pavlova, you will love this ice cream.
 It is sweet because we do have condensed milk and meringue as well as sweet raspberry filling.
 And yet, no one complains that it is sweet.
-And yet, you can reduce some of the condensed milk to make it less sweet.

 Ingredients and substitutes

-- Whipping cream - The higher the fat, the creamier your ice cream.
-I use 38% fat content in my whipping cream.
-With this recipe, I'm not calculating calories, so it's got to be full-fat cream.
-You can, of course, use low-fat cream, but it will give you ice crystals, which means your ice cream will be a bit icy.
+- Whipping cream – The higher the fat, the creamier your ice cream.
+I use whipping cream with 38% fat.
+With this recipe, I’m not calculating calories, so it’s got to be full-fat cream.
+You can, of course, also use low-fat cream, but it will give you ice crystals, so your ice cream will be a bit icy.
 Nothing wrong with that, just as long as you know what to expect.

-- Condensed milk - Condensed milk is sweetened, which is why we do not add any additional sugar.
-I always use my homemade condensed milk made in just 5 mins recipe.
+- Condensed milk – Condensed milk is sweetened, which is why we do not add any additional sugar.
+I always use my homemade condensed milk, made in just 5 minutes.
 The best thing about that recipe is that you can reduce the sugar.
-I highly recommend you taste the ice cream before you freeze it to ensure it's sweet.
+I highly recommend you taste the ice cream before you freeze it to ensure it’s sweet.
 If necessary, add a tablespoon or two of powdered sugar.

-- Vanilla - I do not add more vanilla because condensed milk usually has vanilla said into it.
-But, feel free to add some more vanilla extract.
+- Vanilla – I do not add more vanilla because condensed milk usually has vanilla added to it.
+But feel free to add some more vanilla extract.

-- Meringue - Today, I am using store-bought pink raspberry-flavored meringues.
-You can, of course, make these yourself as well.
+- Meringue – Today, I am using store-bought pink raspberry-flavored meringue.
+You can also make these yourself.

 Ice cream